mattTea/scrabble-process-review/README.md

 1. Scrabble is a function that takes a word and should return an integer score

 2. Should return '1' for scrabble("a")

+3. Should return '5' for scrabble("k")

+4. Should return correct score for 2 letter word
+  - Loop through each letter in a word and get the letter score for that word
+  - Add score for each letter together